JOB TITLE: Immigrant Domestic Violence Advocate

 - Ability to work effectively in crisis situations

-- Enthusiasm for creating social change
+- Enthusiasm for creating social change & passion for social justice

 - Enjoy being part of and contributing to a team dedicated to human rights-based work

 - Excellent communication (oral and written), interpersonal and organizational skills, including effective time management